harmony-one/docs-home/developers/tutorials/ipfs-filecoin/using-nftstorage.md

 Congratulations!
 We have create the simple NFT demo to mint NFT on Harmony and IPFS/Filecoin.
 Feel free to explore more possibilities.

-All the codes are uploaded to Github, you can find it [here](https://github.com/longfeiWan9/harmony-nft-demo).
+Looking for the sample code from this tutorial?
+You can find it in the [harmony-nft-demo] (https://github.com/longfeiWan9/harmony-nft-demo) Github repo.